Chief Deputy: Jeannie Harris

 Return the form to the Clerk's Office along with a $15.00 filing fee.

-Return the Publication Notice to the Clerk's Office along with a $202.50 publication fee (must be kept separate from the $15.00 Clerk filing fee).
+We will need a check for $202.50 publication fee (must be kept separate from the $15.00 Clerk filing fee).
 The Notice must be published once a week for three (3) consecutive weeks.

 After our office receives proof of publication from the newspaper, we will issue you a Certificate of Ownership of Business along with a copy of your publication notice.